The Advantages and Disadvantages of Menstrual Cups by Teya Janelle Posted on August 03, 2016 4 Comments

 The first few days of using the cup can be challenging but you will get used to it and learn not to be bothered by the inserted cup.

-There are consequences in choosing a menstrual cup over regular pads.
+Maintenance - There are consequences in choosing it over regular pads.
 Pads and tampons are not reusable, therefore they don’t require maintenance.

 Menstrual cups need to be properly maintained to prevent bacterial growth.